 These were scanned from old 3R prints and kept out of historical interest.

 In 1978, when I murmured appreciation of the junks in the harbour, the old hands would say `The harbour was full of junks at one time, but you don't see them so much now.` But I was quite satisfied with what I saw then.
 Fortunately, I took a few photos.

 In the late 1970s, junks from mainland China would occasionally take a shortcut through Hong Kong's Victoria Harbour.
-The only junk you'll see in the Harbour today is one for short trips for tourists, and to act as a decoration for the harbour.
+The only junks you'll see in the Harbour today a couple for short trips for tourists, and to act as a decoration for the harbour.

 Scanning the 3R print, using the iPad app Unfade did a better job than I had a right to expect.
 This was long before DSLRs.